-Like I said, there are a lot of people living in Europe.
+As I said, there are a lot of people living in Europe.
 Add to that, the 616 million international tourists and you have a recipe for claustrophobia.
-Every tourist destination, their “must do” events and “must see” locations will be overflowing with locals and travelers alike.
+Every tourist destination, they are “must do” events and “must see” locations will be overflowing with locals and travellers alike.
 Since we can’t all pick and choose our vacation days, especially when the little ones start school, being prepared for what is to come is half the battle.

 This also means keeping an eye on your little ones will be harder, and that much more important.
 On busy days, Baby Girls’ feet almost never touch the ground except in restaurants.
 She is just too quick and doesn’t like to hold hands.
 These are the consequences of her choices and she has learned to accept them.